 If you talk to Mike, his idea would be having a canning line and really pushing our product out there.
 My idea of expansion would be going into downtown New Britain and having more of a brewpub where we can serve food, wood-fired pizza, have another taproom and then kind of grow from there.

-ML: The canning is somewhere in the end of our one- to two-year plan.
+MIKE: The canning is somewhere in the end of our one- to two-year plan.
 Taking the product and making it mobile is key for expanding brand awareness.
 We already plan on doing this on a smaller level with our crowler canning machine.
 This basically takes away the glass, preserves freshness, and provides an easy way to transport the product and enjoy it anywhere in a 32-oz can.
 This will be filled and canned individually right in front of you in the tap room.
 We will have this product starting day one.

 We have a business plan that has been adjusted and revised for over a year.
 If you talk to us again in another year, it may be a completely different story.

-NP: What’s the biggest challenge you’ve faced as a startup?
+NAN: What’s the biggest challenge you’ve faced as a startup?

-CD: Finding investors was very difficult.
+CHRIS: Finding investors was very difficult.
 About 90% of the investors we reached out to wanted a stake in the company.
 That was tough because we really didn’t want to divest any of the company.
 The three of us have 33.3% and we want to keep it that way.
 We didn’t want to share anything else.
 We already put in enough sweat equity.

-ML: Funding was a big one, finding anyone to help build your idea is tough.
+MIKE: Funding was a big one, finding anyone to help build your idea is tough.
 Whatever you’re planning for in building a brewery, double it.
 It was something I have heard from other brewery startups, and it’s pretty much true.

 Logistics of building the brewery from scratch is another one.
 We didn’t have a general contractor to build this; the budget just didn’t allow for it.
 My uncles have been in the construction industry for a long time, so help on that end was essential.